go-gitea/gitea/docs/content/doc/actions/act-runner.en-us.md

 - Organization level: The runner will run jobs for all repositories in the organization.
 - Repository level: The runner will run jobs for the repository it belongs to.

-Please note that the repository may still use instance-level or organization-level runners even if it has its own repository-level runners.
-We may provide options to control this in the future.
+Note that the repository may still use instance-level or organization-level runners even if it has its own repository-level runners.
+A future release may provide an option to allow more control over this.

 ### Obtain a registration token